pbarrett21/pbarrett21/README.md

 ## Hi there 👋

 ### I'm Paul!
-I am a software engineer based in Dallas, Texas 🤠
+I am a software engineer based in Louisville, Kentucky 🐎

-I've been working on full stack projects professionally for **3 years** now.
+I've been working on full stack projects professionally for **4 years** now.
 I have a passion for creating modern applications with an emphasis on front-end or full-stack development.
 I am particularly interested in all things **Javascript/Typescript** and greatly enjoy getting to work with **React** and **Angular**.

 I enjoy experimenting with new projects and technologies during my free time and look forward to creating many new projects in the future